sacrefies/csc643_bigdata/project4/docs/report.md

 > 1. The [Apache Pig Latin][pig_releases] subsystem for `Hadoop` has been installed
 > 1. All the files and subdirectories of this project are uploaded and reside under `/home/hduser/p4` on the `NameNode`.

-Take the following steps to config and run the scripts:
+Take the following steps to configure and run the scripts:
 1. Log into the `NameNode`
 1. Create the input/output directories for this project in `HDFS`:
     ```bash